3dmod(1) 3dmod(1)

 together to open a selected set of windows.

--Y This option causes the image data to be flipped after it has
+-Y This option causes the image data to be rotated by 90 degrees

 -h -help